romchambe/land-cover-classification/README.md

 ## Results

-The model achieves an accuracy of 95,6% after 15 epochs
+The model achieves an accuracy of around 95% after 15 epochs

 ## Credits

-This implementation was inspirated by :
+This implementation was inspired by :

 - [TheIndependentCode](https://github.com/TheIndependentCode/Neural-Network)
 - [Riccardo Andreoni](https://github.com/andreoniriccardo)